Research Activities

 Phase separation process prevents thermal embrittlement of a bulk metallic glass

 Annealing below the glass-transition temperature usually leads to structural relaxation and densification of the glassy alloy which in turn cause embrittlement of the glassy phase.
 However, the studied Zr63Cu22Fe5Al10 metallic glass even in the relaxed state exhibits nearly as high plasticity as in the as-cast state.
 Also, no hardening but even mechanical softening is observed after annealing even though the samples showed a reduction in size and volume typical for fully relaxed Zr-based alloys.
 The reason for such behavior is connected with nanoscale phase separation at about 10 nm lengthscale within the glassy phase which is comparable in size to the width of shear bands.
-Formation of Cu- and Zr-rich areas on annealing at low temperature is also suggested by thermodynamic calculations while Al is homogeneously distributed (Fig. 7).
+Formation of Cu- and Zr-rich areas on annealing at low temperature is also suggested by thermodynamic calculations while Al is homogeneously distributed (see Figure below).
 Fe is also placed in antiphase with Cu and likely further promotes phase separation.

-Fig. 7.
-The elemental maps for Zr, Cu, Fe and Al (a-d), respectively, plotted for the Zr-Cu-Fe-Al sample annealed for 1 h at 623 K.
+Figure: The elemental maps for Zr, Cu, Fe and Al (a-d), respectively, plotted for the Zr-Cu-Fe-Al sample annealed for 1 h at 623 K.

 D.V.
 Louzguine-Luzgin, J. Jiang, A.I.
 Bazlov, V.S.
 Zolotorevzky, H. Mao, Yu P. Ivanov, A.L.
 Greer, Phase separation process preventing thermal embrittlement of a Zr-Cu-Fe-Al bulk metallic glass, Scripta Materialia, Vol. 167, (2019), pp. 31-36.
 DOI: 10.1016/j.scriptamat.2019.03.030.